 The Future of Privacy Forum (“FPF”) is a non-profit organization that serves as a catalyst for privacy leadership and scholarship, advancing principled data practices in support of emerging technologies.
 FPF brings together industry, academics, consumer advocates, and other thought leaders to explore the challenges posed by technological innovation and develop privacy protections, ethical norms and workable business practices.
 FPF helps fill the void in the “space not occupied by law” which exists due to the speed of technology development.
 As “data optimists,” we believe that the power of data for good is a net benefit to society, and that it can be well-managed to control risks and offer the best protections and empowerment to consumers and individuals.

-FPF’s education and child privacy project seeks remote student contractors to support the Education Privacy team.
+FPF’s youth & education project seeks remote student contractors to support the team.
 Contractors often do the following types of projects:

 - reviewing edtech company privacy policies when they apply for the Student Privacy Pledge and interacting with companies to bring those policies into compliance;

 - conducting legal or policy research and drafting as needed;

 - conducting 50 state legal surveys and write-ups;

 - providing substantive notes or transcripts for FPF working group meetings;

 - performing other research or administrative tasks as needed.